This article was written by Connecting Software, experts in software integration challenges.

 The same goes for any legacy software, as long as you have access to either the source code or the database.

 This means you can create all kinds of flexible solutions and adjust them perfectly to your data integration needs, as you can connect to any database that you already have.
 It is an excellent way of maximizing what you can take out of a Salesforce integration.
 All in all, much more flexibility, without the typical hassle and problems of a custom solution.

 There are many benefits to a SharePoint Salesforce integration.
 You can move your documents from Salesforce to SharePoint and, by doing that, reduce costs and increase your team’s productivity.
 They can either use the documents from Salesforce as they always did (they will no longer be in Salesforce, but no one will notice) or get them from SharePoint if they prefer with all the version control and team collaboration features.

 You can even take the integration one step further and use Database to Salesforce Sync to integrate with legacy software and databases.

-- How to Set Up an Azure DevOps ServiceNow Integration: The 2021 Step-by-Step Guide
+- How to Set up an Azure DevOps Salesforce Integration